norlab-ulaval/dockerized-ROS4percept3D/README.md

   - percep3d_turtle_exercises
 - Fetch ros bag `husky_short_demo.bag`
 - Build a catkin workspace
-- A configured ssh server for remote VM access
+- Configure an ssh server for remote VM access

 #### Script usage:
 1. In the VM, execute the following line in a terminal